o-laurent/mongod-status/README.md

 Its function, isActive(), returns true if mongod service is active and false if it is not.

-This function is asynchronous and is quite fast (12ms average).
+This function is asynchronous and is quite fast (12ms average - 2Ghz Intel processor).

 ## Tests